 Usually, when people think about social media segmentation, they think of getting expensive tools to analyze their audience.
 But that's not correct.

-Using the native social media analytical tools, you can easily filter your audience for free.
+Use the native social media analytical tools to do audience filtering for free.
 Most social media platforms like Facebook and LinkedIn provide built-in tools to analyze your audience.

 For example, Facebook has a feature for businesses to filter their messages based on demographics, geographical, and other factors.
 Likewise, Linkedin allows you to filter your search results based on industry, company size, and others.

-So, based on the social media platform that you are targeting, you should use native and free analytic tools to know your audience.
-However, if you have a significant marketing budget, you can get paid for analytical tools like Social Status to better understand your audience.
-You should get tools that can help you find potential buyers' email addresses, monitor the website's visitors' behavior, and so on.
+So, based on the social media platform that you are targeting, you should use native and free audience analysis tools to know your target market.
+However, if you have a significant marketing budget, you can also get paid analytical tools like Social Status to better understand your audience.

 The main objective of social media is to form a community.
 It is a platform for like-minded people to connect and share their thoughts.
 Therefore, you should use this basic feature of social media to better know your targeted audience.

-Many social media platforms allow you to create groups related to your business niches like Facebook and LinkedIn.
-Opening social groups will leverage you to know the general perspective of people about your brand, like—
+Many social media platforms allow you to create groups related to your business niches.
+Creating social groups will allow you to know the general perspective of people about your brand, like:

 Besides this, you can start discussions on your social media groups.
-This will help you get deeper into your audience's minds and learn uncommon facts about them.
+This will help you understand your audience's minds on a deeper level and learn uncommon facts about them.

 Also, if you plan to launch a new product or service, you can host surveys or polls in your group to find out what people think about your new product.
 You can become a more customer-centric brand with social groups.